Updated June 9, 2023

 What can you do with Binary Tree in Java?

-Considering it is a binary tree, it could just have zero child node or one child node or two children.
-The binary search tree speciality is its capability to lessen the time complication of basic processes such as remove, search and add, including identified as to find, insert, and delete.
-Every operation such as remove, find and insert can be carried out by binary search tree on time.
+Considering it is a binary tree, it could have zero child node, one child node, or two children.
+The binary search tree specialty is its capability to lessen the time complication of basic processes such as remove, search and add, including identified as to find, insert, and delete.
+Every operation, such as remove, find, and insert, can be carried out by a binary search tree on time.
 The basis for the enhancements in speed is due to the unique attribute of the binary search tree for every node, the information in the left side child is lower than or equivalent, and the information in the right child is more than or equivalent to the information in the said node.

 Why should we use Binary Tree in Java?

-The structure of tree data is beneficial on moments when a linear representation of information is not enough, just like building a family tree.
-There are two inbuilt categories in Java: TreeMap and TreeSet, under Java Framework Collection that serve the programmer’s requirements to specify data components in the above-mentioned form.
+The structure of tree data is beneficial in moments when a linear representation of information is not enough, just like building a family tree.
+There are two inbuilt categories in Java: TreeMap and TreeSet, under Java Framework Collection, that serve the programmer’s requirements to specify data components in the above-mentioned form.

-As previously mentioned, that Java framework collection consists of two variations of tree executions; one of them is TreeSet, and the other is TreeMap.
-The fascinating characteristics of both the above-mentioned three categories are that one of them is equipped as a Set and another one as Map.
+As previously mentioned, the Java framework collection consists of two variations of tree executions; one of them is TreeSet, and the other is TreeMap.
+The fascinating characteristics of the above-mentioned three categories are that one is equipped as a Set and another as a Map.
 The interfaces of Map and Set were executed through abstract categories such as AbstractMap and AbstractSet.

 How does a binary tree work?